Travel blogging is not that easy.

 Read more about the North of Spain on my post “Amazing places to visit in Spain.”

-As a blogger, I am constantly thorn between my duty towards my readers and the need to keep the brands and tourism boards I work with happy, and to establish a reputation as a good blogger to work with.
+As a blogger, you will be constantly thorn between your duty towards your readers and the need to keep the brands and tourism boards you work with happy, and to establish a reputation as a good blogger to work with.

-What should I do if I am invited to use some services or to visit a place and my experience isn’t as good as I had hoped for?
-Should I write about it and be honest to my audience, or should I just omit this information and avoid any confrontation with the sponsors?
+What should you do if you are invited to use some services or to visit a place and your experience isn’t as good as you had hoped for?
+Should you write about it and be honest to your audience, or should you just omit this information and avoid any confrontation with the sponsors?

 Read more about my experience on Mount Bromo on my post “Ring of Fire or Circle of Hell?”

-Luckily enough, bad experiences are actually not so frequent and more often than not I find myself writing glowing reviews.
+Luckily enough, bad experiences are actually not so frequent and more often than not you will find myself writing glowing reviews.

 Traveling was way more spontaneous and definitely more relaxing before I started blogging.
 It was about enjoying my time at a destination and telling my friends and family about my experiences.

-The “telling my friends and family” is now done on a different scale, where I actually write posts for the world (ok, perhaps not the world, but you get my point) to read.
-It makes me look at places in a different way.
-I ask more questions to the guides and I often take notes, as perhaps a good blog post will come from it.
-I even put much more efforts in taking good pictures – sometimes I actually feel like I am seeing a place from behind the lenses of a camera.
+The “telling friends and family” when travel blogging is done on a different scale, where you actually write posts for the world (ok, perhaps not the world, but you get my point) to read.
+It makes you look at places in a different way.
+You will ask more questions to the guides and you will often take notes, as perhaps a good blog post will come from it.
+You even put much more efforts in taking good pictures – sometimes you will actually feel like you are seeing a place from behind the lenses of a camera.

 Before starting a blog and having multiple social media accounts connected to it, I didn’t care so much if I didn’t have internet when I traveled.
 In fact, it was refreshing to have a break from it.
 Now, I end up spending at least an hour every day posting on Facebook, Twitter and Instagram.
 And although I am not meant to really work, I end up checking my email, just in case some good business opportunity comes through.